-CVS II participated in several professional development opportunities to further the staff's training in the TREC ACE's trauma-informed model which focuses on the foundational themes of relationships, compassion, mindfulness, equity, inclusion, and growth-mindsets.
+CVWPCS participated in several professional development opportunities to further the staff's training in the Trauma Resilient Educational Communities (TREC) ACE's trauma-informed model which focuses on the foundational themes of relationships, compassion, mindfulness, equity, inclusion, and growth-mindsets.
 Also, before distance learning, much of the staff became mental health first-aid certified.
 These professional developments and certifications allowed the staff to monitor and provide supports to students with greater depth during their weekly appointments.
 If further supports were needed, the school counselors, school psychologist, social worker, and/or site administration were utilized to assist the student and family find the needed resources in the community.
-Being a trauma-informed school is a strength for CVS II.
+Becoming a trauma-informed school is a strength for CVWPCS.

 Students and families were surveyed multiple times throughout distance learning.
 The results from the surveys were used to determine and diagnosis potential needs for students and families.
 Supports that were determined off survey results and teacher feedback were providing food for families, shelter options, substance abuse resources, parenting teen supplies, and any other services/resources the students may need to be successful during distance learning.
-CVS II has a strong connection to the community and considers this an area of strength.
+CVWPCS has a strong connection to the community and considers this an area of strength.
+In fact, United Health Centers is located at our Manchester Center where students are able to utilize services as needed.

-For CVS II students who currently receive mental health services designated in their IEP, the school psychologists continued to provide all services virtually.
-The school psychologist monitored student progress and well-being and will take appropriate measures to increase services or supports when they have determined a student is struggling or is in crisis.
+For CVWPCS students who currently receive mental health services designated in their IEP, the school psychologists continued to provide all services virtually.
+The school psychologist monitors student progress and well-being and will take appropriate measures to increase services or supports when they have determined a student is struggling or is in crisis.

-A challenge for CVS II was diagnosing the needs for students who were disengaged from the program.
+A challenge for CVWPCS was diagnosing the needs for students who were disengaged from the program.
 Using the student resource supports by making home visits helped for some students but not all.